dgaydukov/cert-spring5/files/spring5.md

 By default all `RuntimeException` and `Error` rollback transaction whereas checked exceptions don't.
 This is an EJB legacy.
 You can configure this by using `rollbackFor()` and `noRollbackFor()` annotation parameters `@Transactional(rollbackFor=Exception.class)`
 You can also pass array of strings for `rollbackForClassName/noRollbackForClassName`.
 In test framework you have `@Rollback/@Commit`.
 Rollback - by default true, can set to false (same as set just `@Commit`).
 If you don't specify anything, for all integration tests all transactions would be rollbacked after test run.

-Don't confuse
-* `javax.transaction.Transactional` - java EE7 annotation, but since spring3 also supported by spring framework,
-* `org.springframework.transaction.annotation.Transactional` - has more options and will always execute the right way.

 If for some reason you don't want to use this annotation (for example you have a method that takes too long to run and if you put `@Transactional` on it, you will use all available connections), you can use programmatic transaction with `TransactionTemplate` (it's thread-safe)
 ```java